Sanne Wevers: 2019

-2020-22
+2020–2022

 Wevers did not compete in 2020 due to the COVID-19 pandemic.
 She returned to competition in April 2021 at the Heerenveen Friendly and won a silver medal on the balance beam behind Lieke Wevers.
 She then competed at the 2021 European Championships in Basel where she qualified for the balance beam final in second place behind Larisa Iordache.
 Then in the final, she performed a clean routine and won the silver medal behind Mélanie de Jesus dos Santos.

 On 27 June 2021, Wevers was selected to represent the Netherlands at the 2020 Summer Olympics alongside Eythora Thorsdottir, Vera van Pol, and Lieke Wevers.
 In the qualification round, the team finished eleventh and did not qualify for the team final.
 Individually, Wevers scored 13.866 on the balance beam and was the third reserve for the balance beam final.

 In 2022, Wevers left the Dutch national team due to an ongoing dispute with teammate Vera van Pol.

+2023

+Wevers returned to the national team and competed at the 2023 European Championships where she helped the Netherlands win team bronze.
+Individually Wevers won gold on balance beam.
+At the 2023 World Championships she helped the Netherlands finish seventh as a team.
+Individually Wevers was initially the first reserve for the balance beam final but was substituted in when Jessica Gadirova withdrew due to injury.
+She ultimately finished fourth.

+2024

+Wevers competed at the Antalya World Challenge Cup in March where she finished fourth on the balance beam.
+In July Wevers was selected to represent the Netherlands at the 2024 Summer Olympics for the third time alongside her twin sister Lieke, Vera van Pol, Naomi Visser, and Sanna Veerman.
+After the qualifications round, Wevers was the first reserve for the balance beam final.